Weight Loss: Physiology And Psychology

 but it just fails to function

-Such reductions do involve other sources of mass: muscle protein.
 Weight control does not mean weight loss, but body constitution changes.
-Excess fatty tissue is removed, but by exercise and using carbohydrate to effect removal of fat by 'burning it off' can increase weight.
-Protein (muscle) is heavier than fat as it has a greater density.
-If fat is replaced (not interchangeable) by protein then the body size may decrease though the weight should actually increase.
-Or depending on starting weight the overall weight may not decrease as much as expected.
-This can appear to cause conflicting information if the weight alone is monitored, but without consideration of the body appearance.
-The loss of fat weight can be replaced by the gain of protein-based weight.
-The former is just an energy source and the latter a structural modification.
+Excess fatty tissue is removed, but by exercise and using carbohydrate to effect removal of fat by 'burning it off', overall weight can actually increase.
+Protein (muscle) is heavier than fat and if fat is replaced (not interchangeable) by protein then the body size may decrease though the weight could actually increase.

 Hunger and eating habits are by definition psychological.
 To reduce an undesirable excess in body weight, the brain must be engaged: the intellect must be involved.
 The physiology and psychology of the individual complement each other and cannot be separated.
 Focusing on either one will still involve the other.
 An athlete must work on both the technique of the sport and nutrition.
 These techniques may be specific to the sport, but nutrition is a common factor regardless of the discipline.
 Good nutrition does not require an associated sport and can involve simply the health and well-being of the individual.
-The athlete's well-being depends on nutrition, but the effectiveness of the athlete depends absolutely on good nutrition.
+An athlete's well-being depends on nutrition, but the effectiveness of the athlete depends absolutely on good nutrition.

-A runner, weightlifter or gymnast must still use quality foodstuffs since they are all human even though they are individuals with their unique genetic make-up.
+A runner, swimmer, weightlifter or gymnast must still use quality foodstuffs since they are all human even though they are individuals with their unique genetic make-up.
 Human physiology works in the same way for all humans.
 Sports specificity is unique to a sport, but whatever sport is adopted the human remains human.
 Any future genomic adaptation remains in the realms of science fiction and science fantasy (?).

 0 Comments: